PostgreSQL ON CONFLICT Statement

 ON CONFLICT (employee_id)

-DO UPDATE SET name = EXCLUDED.name, salary = EXCLUDED.salary;
+DO UPDATE SET

-Benefits of ON CONFLICT Statement
+✅ Benefits of Using ON CONFLICT

 Comments